pratikkanade/BigDataSystemsAssignment1/README.md

 6. Install the required dependencies: `pip install -r requirements/requirements.txt`

-7. Start the FastAPI server on one terminal: `uvicorn backend_fastapi.main:app --reload`
+7. Start the FastAPI server on one terminal: `uvicorn backend_fastapi.main:app --host 0.0.0.0 --port 8000 --reload`

 8. In another terminal, repeat steps 2, 3, 5 and run the below command to start a streamlit application